Adeline Gray

 Adeline Maria Gray (born January 15, 1991) is an American freestyle wrestler who currently competes at 76 kilograms.
-She is a six-time world champion (2012, 2014, 2015, 2018, 2019, 2021) and a two-time Olympian (2016, 2020), with the silver medal in her event at the 2020 Summer Olympics.
+She is a six-time world champion (2012, 2014, 2015, 2018, 2019, 2021) and a two-time Olympian (2016, 2020), having won her first medal, a silver, at the 2020 Summer Olympics.
 She is the first American woman to win back-to-back wrestling world titles since Tricia Saunders in 1998 and 1999.
 She is also the first American woman wrestler to win six world championships.

 Early life

 Gray was born on January 15, 1991, in Denver, Colorado to George and Donna Gray, and has three younger sisters, including fellow wrestler Geneva Gray and began her wrestling career with the help of her father.
+She graduated from Bear Creek High School in Lakewood, Colorado.

 Career

 On September 27, 2012, Gray competed in the 2012 Women's World Wrestling Championships in Edmonton, Canada.
 In her first match against Dzhanan Manolova of Bulgaria, Adeline came out a little slow, then exploded with a great 3 point throw and won the 1st period 3–0.
 In the second period, she took Manolova down and turned her in a leg lace for another point, then she just defended the rest of the period for a 2–0 win.
 In the next round, she faced off against Yoshiko Inoue of Japan, the only one to score on Adeline.
 Inoue scored first in the first period but Adeline came back and scored on a push out to secure the first period win.
 In the second period, Adeline looked in control with her under hooks, scoring a throw-by and getting her leg lace for a 3–0 win.
 In the Semi-Finals against Kaur Navjot of India, she looked very confident and showed no fear and dominated Navjot from the start.
 Adeline secured her second takedown and controlled her legs standing tilts to a stack for the pin.

 In the Finals, Gray faced off against the 2012 Jr World Champion, Dorothy Yeats of Canada, only 19 years old and the crowd favorite.
 Adeline came out very confident and took it to Yeats, throwing her for 3 points and scoring in another takedown to win the 1st period 4–0.
 In the second period, Adeline stayed in control and secured a takedown late in the period, then put Yeats on her back with her signature arm-bar-wing and pinned her with 4 seconds left for a dominating win.

 Gray competed in the 75 kg event at the 2016 Summer Olympics, where she won her first match against Andrea Olaya of Colombia, but lost her quarterfinal match against Vasilisa Marzaliuk of Belarus.